- Home

 The Types of Benefits Available After a Work Injury

 A work-related injury can affect far more than your physical health.
-Workers’ compensation benefits can help cover lost income, medical needs, and the long-term effects of a serious injury, whether you work in an office, on a sales floor, in a healthcare setting, behind the wheel, or in a physically demanding support role.
+Workers’ compensation benefits can help cover lost income, medical needs, and the long-term effects of a serious injury.

 Lost Wages